RicardoFrank/UC-Berkeley-W205-Project/python/README.md

 Now, add @closemindedjerk's tweets as harassment.
 In the first window, do:

-    $ python frontends/add-harasser.py closemindedjerk --broker localhost
+    $ bin/add-harassment @closemindedjerk

-Then, re-check to see that @closemindedjerk's tweets are now considered harassment:
+Then, re-inject @closeminded jerk's tweets to see that they are now considered harassment:

-    $ python frontends/add-harasser.py closemindedjerk --topic tweets
+    $ bin/inject-tweets @closemindedjerk

 Finally, go check the `creds.py` user's twitter account.
 @closemindedjerk should now be blocked.